myr-onl/aspen-dev-local/README.md

 The background process manager runs every 5 minutes via cron and will start the indexer automatically.

 ## Daily use
-> [!TIP]
-> Code changes should be live immediately on save.
-No restart or rebuild needed.

 ### Start
 ```bash